TedHusted/awake/awake.md/awake.md

 “By then, we will have ascended.
 I am sure our descendants will love it there.
 The base pay grade and standard of living is higher than Othala.
 The colony will have several green spaces.
 We’ll be able to picnic and hike.”

-Looking at the flyer, he asks, “The ship is less than two clicks end to end.”
+Looking at the flyer again, he asks, “The ship is less than two clicks end to end.”

 “Yes, but there are three floors and plenty of space for everyone.
 How many people live within two clicks of us now?”
+Elara gestured toward the window.
+Rooftop after rooftop for as far as the eye can see.

 “According to Idisi, the population density of Othala is 16,000 people per square kilometer.”

-“And, by design, Elysium will be the same.
-But it is well planned.
+“And, by design, Elysium will be the same density.
+But well planned.
 We will have a lot more space to ourselves.”

 “But a watcher colony?”